 Symptoms of Dog Melanoma

-If you see any abnormal bumps or sores on your dog, or he is acting ill, schedule an examination with your veterinarian.
-That said, the symptoms of melanoma depend on where the tumor is located, if the cancer has spread, and how severe it is.
+The symptoms of melanoma depend on where the tumor is located, whether the cancer has spread, and how severe it is.
 4

 Oral Melanoma Symptoms